metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Uninstallation
 To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin->preferences and uncheck the box next to "Dremel 3D Printer File Installed?".

-To delete the plugin itself navigate to the directory listed below and delete the Dremel3D20 folder.
+To uninstall the plugin itself, navigate to Cura's Toolbox menu, select "Browse Packages" then click the installed button.
+Then
-  - Windows:  $USER/AppData/Roaming/cura/$CURA_VERSION/plugins
-  - Linux:  $USER/.local/share/cura/$CURA_VERSION/plugins/
-  - Mac:  $User/Library/Application\ Support/Cura/$CURA_VERSION/plugins

 **Note:**  These directories are subject to change at Ultimaker's discretion.
 The latest information on these directories can be found on [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)